Pontiac LeMans: Discontinuation

-For the 1982 model year, General Motors underwent a revision of its mid-size model lines, with particular attention focused on the Pontiac brand.
+For the 1982 model year, General Motors revised its mid-size model lines, with particular attention focused on the Pontiac brand.
 In addition to the discontinuation of the LeMans, additional changes were made to reduce model overlap.
 As part of the 1982 introduction of the front-wheel drive A platform, the Pontiac 6000 served as the direct successor for the LeMans sedan and station wagon.
-Though introduced as a premium model over the LeMans, the Grand Prix coupe continued in production (on the re-designated G platform), accommodating for the withdrawal of the LeMans coupe.
+Though introduced as a premium model over the LeMans, the Grand Prix coupe continued in production (on the re-designated G platform), accommodating the withdrawal of the LeMans coupe.

 The Grand LeMans itself was not directly replaced for 1982, though its withdrawal was accommodated through a revision to both the G platform and the full-size B platform.
 Rather than undergo an expensive redesign to downsize the vehicle, Pontiac moved the Bonneville nameplate from its full-size line to the G-body four-door sedan.
 Sharing the newly-introduced notchback body (for 1981) of the four-door Buick Regal, Oldsmobile Cutlass, and Chevrolet Malibu, the Bonneville was slotted above the 6000 in the Pontiac model line, receiving many of the styling elements of its B-body predecessor.
 In Canada, Pontiac continued to use the Grand LeMans name for the G-body Bonneville through the 1983 model year.
 As part of the model revision, the previous Catalina/Bonneville full-size line was replaced by the Pontiac Parisienne (the nameplate used for the Bonneville by GM Canada), adopting a minor styling revision.

-For 1984, the Bonneville Safari station wagon was discontinued, with the Bonneville four-door sedan produced through 1986; for 1987, the model line shifted to front-wheel drive, becoming a counterpart of the Buick LeSabre and Oldsmobile Delta 88.
-For 1988, the Grand Prix adopted the front-wheel drive W platform; in 1990, the first Grand Prix sedan was introduced as the replacement for the 6000 (replacing it entirely for 1992).